-Six tips for prepping for back to school sports is written in partnership with Academy Sports + Outdoors.
+Heading back to school after a long summer can be hard for both parents and kids.
+I’m sharing 6 tips for prepping for back to school sports in partnership with Academy Sports + Outdoors.
 All thoughts and opinions are my own.

 Summer is coming to an end which means it’s time for Tatiana to go back to school.
 Honestly, I can’t believe that she’s going into the third grade already.
 This year T has already declared that she wants to be involved in all the things.
 She’ll be in Girl Scouts, finishing up swim lessons, taking two dance classes, continuing with gymnastics and tumble, and picking up basketball.